Reporting the news is what we do, but sometimes it can seem like all you read online and see on television is negative.

-So, in an effort to try to brighten your day, we've put together a 'Good News Diary' full of the most heart-warming stories and comments from the Lithgow Mercury this week.
+So, in an effort to try to brighten your day, we've started a project to put together a 'Good News Diary' full of the most positive stories and comments from the Lithgow communityevery week.

 The Good News community board